work with a

 Working with a coach can help you achieve more clarity, greater confidence, better direction, and accountability to reach your desired goals through one-on-one conversations.

-- Move beyond your stuck-ness and live in the wholeness God has given you?
+- Enter into the wholeness God has given you

-- Practice Biblical life-skills that will allow you to challenge negative thinking, let go of negative emotions and make way for more healthy and loving relationships?
+- Practice Biblical life skills that will help you challenge negative thinking and make space for more healthy and loving relationships

-- Acquire the confidence to speak your thoughts and feelings constructively?
+- Gain confidence to speak your thoughts and feelings constructively

 Coaching is a relatively new profession.
-It began in the 80’s but has grown significantly in the past 30 years as more and more people recognize its value.
-It is not covered by one’s medical insurance but sometimes covered by employers, especially with career coaching, performance coaching and/or executive coaching.
+The practice has grown significantly since the 1980's as more and more people recognize its value.
+It is not covered by medical insurance as counseling sometimes is.

-In order to understand coaching, it can be helpful to think about a sports coach – which most people are familiar with.
-A sports coach helps a player gain the skills they need to enhance his or her performance.
-The coach also provides encouragement, accountability and structure so that the athlete develops to his or her fullest potential.
+In order to understand coaching, it can be helpful to think about a sports coach.
+A sports coach helps players gain the skills they need to enhance their performance.
+The coach also provides encouragement, accountability, and structure so that the athlete develops to his or her fullest potential.

-In the same way, personal coaches and relationship coaches work with people who want to enhance their current life but lack specific skills necessary to make it happen.
+In the same way, personal coaches and relationship coaches work with people who want to enhance their current life but lack the specific skills they need to make it happen.
 They may be stuck and not able to get the progress they want.
 They need accountability and structure in order to get results.

-- Counseling focus on feelings while coaching focuses on action.
+- Counseling focuses on feelings while coaching focuses on action.